 We didn’t visit the Look and Sea Centre, in Littlehampton.
 It was raining and after a damp walk around town we retreated.
 There is a cafe with a terrace, viewing tower and museum.
 I think we missed a trick, as it looks great.

 I have a photograph of my cousins and me sitting in a row on Worthing beach, all boney legs and arms.
 Worthing is a gem on the coast with a lovely pier and plenty to do.
 On the off-chance, it should rain, try a film at the Dome Cinema.
 An unchanged traditional cinema and one the country’s oldest.

 Away from the Coast

 We spent a lovely day mooching around Chichester.
 Rooted in history, start at the museum to understand Chichester’s Roman past.
-Visit the 900 year old cathedral or take a boat trip on canal.
+Visit the 900-year-old cathedral or take a boat trip on the canal.
 For something more current, the shopping area is pedestrianised and really pleasant.

 Places we didn’t have time to visit this trip (due to rain and time).

 Arundel was on my to-do list: Medieval castle, chapel, stately home and ornamental gardens (definitely next time).